History of Canadian currencies: Coins

-These designs were all the work of Emanuel Hahn.
-With the exception of the withdrawal of the penny, these designs continue to be the basic features of Canadian coinage.
+These designs were the work of Emanuel Hahn (10¢ and 25¢) and George Kruger Gray (1¢, 5¢ and 50¢).
+With the exception of the withdrawal of the penny and changes to the coat of arms on the 50-cent piece, these designs continue to be the basic features of Canadian coinage.

 This series of coins was augmented in 1987 by the introduction of a new one-dollar coin, featuring a loon on the reverse, designed by Robert-Ralph Carmichael.
 The coin quickly became known as the "loonie", which in turn has become a nickname for the Canadian dollar generally.

 The loonie was followed by the introduction of a two-dollar coin in 1996, designed by Brent Townsend.
 The two-dollar coin quickly acquired its own nickname, the "toonie".

 The effigy of the monarch on the coins was originally based on dies provided by the Royal Mint in London, first for King George VI and then for Queen Elizabeth II.
 The effigy of George VI was designed by Humphrey Paget.
 However, given the length of the Queen's reign, four different versions of her effigy have been used, updated with her age: 1953, 1965, 1990 and 2003.
 The 1953 and 1965 effigies were designed for the Royal Mint, by British artists: Mary Gillick and Arnold Machin.
 The Canadian coins using these effigies are similar to those used on other Commonwealth coins of those periods.
 The 1990 and 2003 effigies were designed by Canadian artists: Dora de Pedery-Hunt designed the 1990 effigy, and Susanna Blunt designed the 2003 effigy.

 Although these designs are the basic pattern for the coinage, the Mint regularly introduces commemorative coins, either for the entire series of coins, or on individual coins.
 Those commemorative issues are normally for a limited time period.